Bricktown, Oklahoma City: Arts and culture

 The district contains a number of public sculptures and murals, including a monument to the Oklahoma Land Run.
 The Centennial Land Run Monument, a large bronze sculpture by artist Paul Moore, is at the south end of Bricktown Canal.
 It commemorates the Land Run of 1889, which marked the opening of the Unassigned Lands area to settlement.
 This area is now a city park, open 24 hours a day, year round, and there is no admission fee.

 An annual Bricktown Art Festival is held in mid-July.

 Transportation

+The Oklahoma City Streetcar loops around Bricktown and connects the neighborhood to downtown.
+It opened in December 2018.

 Amtrak's Heartland Flyer service to Fort Worth departs every morning from the old Santa Fe Depot, located by the west entrance to Bricktown, and returns in the evenings.